Zvjezdan Misimović: 2014 World Cup

-Misimović and Bosnia faced Argentina in the first match of the world cup.
+Misimović and Bosnia faced Argentina in their first match of the 2014 FIFA World Cup.
 Almost three minutes into the game, a free kick from Lionel Messi flicked on by Marcos Rojo, was deflected into the net for an own goal by Sead Kolašinac.
 It was the fastest own goal in the history of the World Cup.
 In the next half, Messi scored from the edge of the penalty area, tucking the ball into the bottom-right corner.
 Misimović was substituted 11 minutes later.
 With five minutes of the match remaining, Ibišević scored after a pass from Senad Lulić, which was Bosnia's first ever World Cup-goal.
 The match ended 2–1.

 In the next deciding match, against Nigeria, Misimović played the on the pitch for the entire match.
 A goal from Džeko was controversially deemed offside, as replays seemed to show that his goal should have stood.
 Instead, Nigeria took the lead in the 29th minute with a goal from Peter Odemwingie.
 Bosnia pushed on for the equalizer, and a shot from Džeko was deflected onto the post by Nigerian goalkeeper Vincent Enyeama in stoppage time.
 Nigeria won the match, which effectively eliminated Bosnia from the tournament with a match to spare.
 Misimović was dropped for the last match against Iran, and Bosnia went on to earn their first ever win in a World Cup tournament.

 In August 2014, following his first and only World Cup, Misimović announced his retirement from international football.
-On 28 May 2018, he and teammates Vedad Ibišević and Emir Spahić played their farewell match for Bosnia and Herzegovina, a friendly against Montenegro which ended in a 0–0 draw; this was also Misimović's final display in the professional game.
+On 28 May 2018, he and teammates Vedad Ibišević and Emir Spahić played their farewell match for Bosnia and Herzegovina, a friendly against Montenegro which ended in a 0–0 draw.

 Post-playing career

-Zvjezdan Misimović currently performs duties of the director of the Bosnia and Herzegovina national football team.
-He was elected for the office and took up the position on 10 January 2017.
+Misimović formerly performed duties of the director of the Bosnia and Herzegovina national football team.
+He is currently employed by the Football Association of Bosnia and Herzegovina as an advisor.
+On 12 June 2025, Misimović became president of FK Borac Banja Luka.

 Personal life

 Misimović is an ethnic Serb, and an Orthodox Christian.
 His nicknames are Miske, and Zwetschge ("plum").
-His favourite team is Red Star Belgrade, a team which he has said he would love to retire in.
+His favourite team is Red Star Belgrade, a team which he has said he would have loved to have retired in.

 Misimović's wife, Štefanija, is from Strumica, North Macedonia.
 The couple have three sons together: Luka (born 2004), Niko (born 2009) and Noel (born 2013).